-The district supports a fairly large population, for to the south are low prairies which serve as pasturages for the nomad Dro-pas' herds, while on another plain, just beyond the mountains to the east, there is a deal of pony-grazing.
-On the north is a barrier of high mountains on a narrow strip which intervenes between the Brahmaputra and the lake, the river being two thousand feet below the waters of the lake.
-The space between is but about eight miles wide, but the Kampala, as this range is called, effectually prevents any leakage from the Yamdro into the river.
+The district supports a fairly large population, for to the south are low prairies which serve as pasturages for the nomad Dro-pas' herds, while on the other plain, just beyond the mountains to the east, there is a deal of pony-grazing.
+On the north is a barrier of high mountains on a narrow strip which intervenes between the Brahmaputra and the lake, the river being 2,000 feet below the waters of the lake.
+The space between is but about eight miles wide, but the Kamba-la, as this range is called, effectually prevents any leakage from Yamdro into the river.

-Off the south shore is the small island of Yambu where a branch of the Samding monastery is built, and not far from here a smaller lake stretches up to the boundary of the Yamdro, being cut off by only a strip of rocks.
-This lake, called Rombuza Tso or the corpse-worm bottle lake, is the burial-place of monks and is for this reason given so strange a name.
+Off the south shore is the small island of Yambu, where a branch of the Samding Monastery is built, and not far from here a smaller lake stretches up to the boundary of the Yamdro, being cut off only by a ridge of rocks.
+This lake, called "Rombudza Tso," or the Corpse-worm Bottle Lake, is the burial-place of monks, and is for this reason given so strange a name.